sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 - Maintanability
 - Safety
 - Security

+Of course when a system is deterministic, is much easier to proof the dependabilty of it.

 **CRITICAL SYSTEM** Is a system that must be highly reliable, and keep this reliability even when it is developed, and evolves.
 Usually, these systems are classified into the following groups: